bketelsen/storyblog/content/posts/win-the-dev-box.md

 ![Docker from Both Sides](/images/docker-two-sides.png)

+You can even just [install Docker Engine - Community for Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/) right inside WSL, if you prefer.

+Finally, once we have WSL setup the way we'd like, we can export and import our distro(s) to or from a tar file using the [following commands](https://docs.microsoft.com/en-us/windows/wsl/reference#arguments-for-managing-windows-subsystem-for-linux):

+wsl --export <Distro> <FileName>

+wsl --import <Distro> <InstallLocation> <FileName>

+This allows you to move a WSL installation to a new computer if necessary, or just keep a backup somewhere safe.

 ### Integrations

 If you're in the terminal in a directory you want to edit, you can type `code .`, which will open Visual Studio Code on the Windows side (!! right?? !!) and install the "Remote WSL" extension for you.
 Crazy awesome stuff.